wavemaker/docs/learn/how-tos/wizard-layout.md

 ---
 ---

 This feature is used to change the template, or the layout of the widget.
-We have four different types of templates number, iconstepper, dottedstepper and classic.
-And in these we have horizontal and vertical alignment for number, iconstepper, dottedstepper templates.
+There are four different types of templates number, icons-tepper, dotted-stepper and classic.
+In each of these both horizontal and vertical alignment is supported.

 ## Choosing Widget Template from Canvas

 1. Drag and drop a Wizard widget.

-2. When you select the **Wizard** widget on the canvas, you can see the layout icon on the toolbar.
+2. Select **Wizard** widget on the canvas, and then expand the layout icon on the toolbar.
 Click the **layout** icon.

 ![widget template icon on toolbar](/learn/assets/widget-template-icon.png)

-3. It opens a dropdown, which displays the list of available widget templates.
+3. A dropdown displaying the list of available widget templates appears.

-4. For the number and dottedstepper wizard template, we get numbers and dots respectively in the place of wizard steps.

 **Number Widget Template**